 The programs in the School Improvement Programs (SIP) account support State and local efforts to implement the reforms and educational improvements called for in the Elementary and Secondary Education Act (ESEA).
 More specifically, the activities in this account provide flexible resources to pay the costs of developing and administering student achievement assessments and address the particular educational needs of special populations.
-A full-year 2017 appropriation was not enacted at the time the FY 2018 Budget was prepared; therefore, the Budget assumes the Department is operating under the Further Continuing Appropriations Act, 2017 (P.L 114-254).
-The amounts included for 2017 reflect the annualized level provided by the continuing resolution.
-The Department of Education Appropriations Act, 2017, provided \$4.4 billion, a decrease of \$25.1 million, or 0.57 percent, less than the 2016 level for programs in this account.
-The Administration is requesting approximately \$697.2 million for programs in this account, including:
+A full-year fiscal year 2018 appropriation was not enacted at the time the fiscal year 2019 Budget was prepared; therefore, the Budget assumes the Department is operating under the Continuing Appropriations Act, 2018 (Division D of P.L 115-56, as amended).
+The amounts included for fiscal year 2018 reflect the annualized level provided by the continuing resolution.

+The Administration is requesting approximately \$645.2 million for programs in this account, including: